^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Complications can be associated at different stages of heart failure.
-As the degree of heart failure increases, complications occur more often and occur more severely.
-Some complications can become the direct cause of death.
+Complications may occur at different stages of heart failure.
+As the degree of heart failure increases, complications occur more frequently and are more severe.
+Some complications may become the immediate cause of death.

 Electrolyte disturbances